skillcraft-io/sc-contact-manager/README.md

 **Install via Admin Panel**

+**REQUIRED** To install you must first install and activate the [Skillcraft Core](https://github.com/skillcraft-io/skillcraft-core).
+Plugin.

 Go to the **Admin Panel** and click on the **Plugins** tab.
 Click on the "Add new" button, find the **Contact Manager** plugin and click on the "Install" button.

 **Install manually**